seftontycho/scylla/README.md

 run `cargo run --bin node` and then run `cargo run --bin root` separately

 # what is done so far
-compression, sending, decompressing, and running tasks, requesting archives, and sending results back
+compression, sending, decompressing, and running tasks, requesting archives, and sending results back, logging

-# what needs to be done
+# what needs to be done (in rough order)
-1-many communication, proper logging and error handling, and a better TaskResult struct that can handle more than just strings.
+Conversion to a library, a better TaskResult struct that can handle more than just strings, and 1-many communication.